 - Eating a diet that is high in fat and low in fiber;

 - Low levels of activity or a sedentary lifestyle;

 The best treatment is prevention through regular colon screenings to identify polyps and remove them before they become colon cancer.
 However, other treatments are highly effective.
 Through surgery, it is possible to remove a tumor and surrounding tissue.
 Many of these procedures are minimally invasive.
 Chemotherapy is also an option and may be the recommended route in some situations.

 Colon Cancer and Home Healthcare

 Regardless of the type of treatment your doctor recommends, you could lose some personal independence and require assistance during your recovery.
-Free home healthcare services may be available to support your needs as you get back on your feet.
+Free home healthcare services may be available to support your needs as you get back on your feet from a DOL EEOICPA.
 If you have questions or want to know more about eligibility, please contact United Energy Workers Healthcare and Four Corners Health Care.
 A member of our team can tell you more about our services for patients with colon cancer or many other types of medical conditions.